ByteDice/ByteDiceAssistant/README.md

 ### Dependencies:

 This program uses Rust (v1.82.0) and Python (v3.11.4), you can likely use other versions if they are compatible.\
 It is required to install all used Python modules.
 You can find those in [req.txt](/req.txt).
-Installation instructions are in the *How to Run* section.
+Installation instructions are in the *How to start the program* section.

 ### Environment variables:
 | **Name**               | **Description**                                                                                                                                                                                                                                         |